-Prerequisite: Approval of the Band Director, Mr. Byron Mikesell, at course selection time 5 pds/wk
+Prerequisite: Approval of instructor, Mr. Mikesell, at course selection time Grades 9-12

 Symphonic Band is an advanced performing ensemble.
 Enrollment is open to band instrumentalists who meet specified requirements demonstrated through an audition.
 Advanced band literature is studied and performed throughout the school year.
 Students receive grades in relation to their abilities and progress in the study of various musical compositions and required skill building techniques.
 Attendance is required for all performances held outside of the school day.